Species: Copper Rockfish (Sebastus caurinus) Location: Yaquina Bay, Newport, OR Date: March 24, 2016

 This fish had disturbing, foreign organs in its throat that could only be described as alien, insectoid crushing arms that must have worked like a gizzard.
 They kept writhing and pulverizing against each other, and it really creeped me out.

-I don’t too bad, though, because Gabe caught a bigger one less than 15 minutes later.
+I don’t feel too bad, though, because Gabe caught a bigger one less than 15 minutes later.

 His was larger than mine, so my world record was shattered in under 20 minutes.
 His would’ve been a world record still standing today had I identified it correctly.